Kim Kardashian Goes on Tweet Storm Against Taylor Swift

 When the leaked audio came out, many fans claimed that it had proven Swift was right in her on-going drama with West and Kardashian, but Kardashian disagrees.

 "To be clear, the only issue I ever had around the situation was that Taylor lied through her publicist who stated that 'Kanye never called to ask for permission…' They clearly spoke so I let you all see that," she tweeted.
-"Nobody ever denied the word “bitch” was used without her permission."
+"Nobody ever denied the word “b**ch” was used without her permission."

 "At the time when they spoke the song had not been fully written yet, but as everyone can see in the video, she manipulated the truth of their actual conversation in her statement when her team said she 'declined and cautioned him about releasing a song with such a strong misogynistic message," Kardashian continued.
-"The lie was never about the word bitch, It was always whether there was a call or not and the tone of the conversation."
+"The lie was never about the word b**ch, It was always whether there was a call or not and the tone of the conversation."

 She also denied editing the footage or audio, but instead claimed she "only posted a few clips on Snapchat to make my point and the full video that recently leaked doesn’t change the narrative."